Seabees in World War II: World War II

 An issue for BuDocks was CB command.
 Navy regulations stated that command of naval personnel was limited to line officers of the fleet.
 BuDocks deemed it essential that CBs be commanded by CEC officers trained in construction.
 The Bureau of Naval Personnel strongly objected to this violation of Naval tradition.
 Radm.
 Moreell took the issue directly to the Secretary of the Navy.
 In March the Secretary gave the CEC complete command of all men assigned to CB units.
 With CBs authorized and the command question settled, BuDocks then had to deal with recruitment, training, military organization structure plus organizing the logistics to make it all work.
 That all happened quickly.
 Due to the exigencies of war there was a great deal of "improvisation", a quality that became synonymous with Seabees in general.

-"At Naval Construction Training Centers (NCTC) and Advanced Base Depots (ABD) on both coasts, men learned: trade skills, military discipline, and advanced combat training.
+At Naval Construction Training Centers (NCTC) and Advanced Base Depots (ABD) on both coasts, men learned: trade skills, military discipline, and advanced combat training.
 Although technically designated "support", Seabees frequently found themselves under fire with the Marines.
-After completing boot training at Camp Allen VA. and later Camp Peary VA, the men were formed into CBs or other smaller CB units.
+After completing boot training in Virginia at Camp Allen and later Camp Peary, the men were formed into CBs or other smaller CB units.
 The first five battalions were deployed immediately upon completion of training due to the backlog of projects.
-Battalions that followed were sent to an ABDs at either Davisville, Rhode Island, or Port Hueneme, California to be staged prior to shipping out.
+Battalions that followed were sent to an ABDs at either Davisville, Rhode Island, or Port Hueneme, California, to be staged prior to shipping out.
 Basic military training was done by the Navy while the Marine Corps provided advanced military training at Camp Peary, Camp Lejeune or Camp Pendelton.
 About 175,000 Seabees were staged out of Port Hueneme during the war.
 Units that had seen extended service in the Pacific were returned to the R&R Center at Camp Parks, Shoemaker, CA. There units were reorganized, re-deployed or decommissioned.
 Men were given 30-day leaves and later, those eligible were discharged.
-The same was done at the Davisville, Rhode Island, for the east coast."
+The same was done at the Davisville, Rhode Island, for the east coast.